dmanral/Financial_Data_Machine_Learining/README.md

         - Predicted Spread: Counter({'1':#, '-1':#, '0':#})

  ## Source: ##
-    - I basically followed the tutorial that can be found at https://pythonprogramming.net .
+   - I basically followed the tutorial that can be found [here](https://pythonprogramming.net/getting-stock-prices-python-programming-for-finance/).
-    - You can also look up **sentdex** on youtube.

  ## Notes ##
    - You can actually copy and paste all of the codes in the files provided and create one long file to run.
    - Since, I did this to learn it was just more helpful for myself to seperate the files.
    - I also have a lot of comments in each of the files because writing those helped me understand it better.
-    - Thank you sentdex for great tutorials.
+   - Thank you [sentdex](https://www.youtube.com/channel/UCfzlCWGWYyIQ0aLC5w48gBQ) for great tutorials on youtube.